-BMEL has therefore demanded for several years that “only certified sustainable palm oil should be used from now on in Germany.
-In this way, the sectors that use palm oil can live up to their responsibility to the environment and human rights in producer countries,” Bleser underscored in his welcome address to the general assembly.
+BMEL has therefore demanded for several years that only certified sustainable palm oil should be used from now on in Germany.
+In this way, the sectors that use palm oil can live up to their responsibility to the environment and human rights in producer countries.

 Positive news: use of certified sustainable palm oil increasing in Germany

 A recent (2016) Meo Carbon Solutions study on German palm oil consumption in 2015 shows that all sectors and many companies in Germany increased the use of certified palm oil between 2013 and 2015:

 • According to the findings of the study, 47 percent of palm oil used in Germany came from certified sustainable cultivation in 2015.
 That is 12 percentage points more than in 2013.
 The figures relate to all sectors other than energy.
 This is because palm oil used in the energy sector – like other forms of biomass – can only be counted against statutory greenhouse gas quotas if it is certified sustainable.